IP Communication Systems for Noisy Industrial Environments

 pa system for industrial noisy environment

-Practical Design Principles for Industrial Communication Systems
+Acoustic Design Principles for Industrial Communication Systems

-To transition from a "working" system to an "optimized" system, it's necessary to look beyond basic audio.
+To transition from a working system to an optimized system, it's necessary to look beyond basic audio.

 Acoustic Baseline: The +10 dB Rule